Netravati Bridge

-Netravati Bridge is on NH 66 in Mangalore, Dakshina Kannada, Karnataka built over Netravati River, which connects Mangalore city with its southern suburbs Thokottu, Ullal and Deralakatte.
-This bridge is also called as Ullal Bridge as this bridge is located in the town called Ullal in Mangalore taluk.
+Netravati Bridge is on NH 66 in Mangaluru, Dakshina Kannada, Karnataka, India, built over Netravati River, which connects Mangaluru city with its southern suburbs Thokottu, Ullal and Deralakatte.
+This bridge is also called Ullal Bridge as this bridge is located in the town called Ullal in Mangalore taluk.

-The total length of this bridge is 830 meters.
+The total length of this bridge is 830 metres.

-This bridge is a Karnataka - Kerala national highway NH 66.
+This bridge is on the Karnataka – Kerala national highway NH 66.
 As part of the national highway it was 2 lane wide.
 When the roads were widened, the additional bridge was built parallel to old bridge and it was released to public on 20 March 2014.
 The new bridge has a total of 24 pillars including 18 pillars amidst the water and 6 pillars alongside the river.
 The height of each pillar is 33.25 feet tall.